-This Peppermint Sugar Scrub is a fantastic homemade gift for your friends.
-It’s festive and bath and body gifts are always appreciated.
+This DIY Peppermint Sugar Scrub is a fantastic homemade gift idea for your friends and family.
+It's festive and bath and body gifts are always appreciated.
 I even included free printable labels, that I designed to fit a mason jar lid.
 You can make these jars of homemade essential oils body scrub, complete with labels, in under 15 minutes.

 Homemade Peppermint Sugar Scrub

-While homemade scrubs are a lovely choice any time of year, they especially appreciated in the winter months when many of us struggle with dry skin.
+While homemade sugar scrubs are a lovely gift idea any time of year, they especially appreciated in the winter months, December through February, when many of us struggle with dry skin.
 This homemade exfoliating scrub will slough off dead skin cells and nourish skin with beneficial oils.

 Natural peppermint oil scrub in particular is perfect for gift giving during the holiday season.
 Peppermint and candy canes have long been associated with Christmas after all.